-- i) At UIPM World Championships medals with ribbon provided by UIPM/LOC are as follows: a gold medal is awarded for the first placed pentathlete in the Individual and for each team member of the first placed team, and in the Relay.
-A silver medal is awarded for the second place, and a bronze medal awarded for third place. - The same applies for the Individual competition winners at the UIPM World Cup Final where prize money is also awarded.
+- At UIPM World Championships medals with ribbon provided by UIPM/LOC are as follows: - A gold medal is awarded for the first placed pentathlete in the Individual and for each team member of the first placed team, and in the Relay, - b) a silver medal is awarded for the second place, - c) and a bronze medal awarded for third place. - ii) The same applies for the Individual competition winners at the UIPM World Cup Final where prize money is also awarded.

-PART F

-REGISTRATION OF THE PERFORMANCES
+PART E - REGISTRATION OF THE PERFORMANCES

-1 19 PENTATHLON WORLD RANKING (PWR) LISTS
+1.19 PENTATHLON WORLD RANKING (PWR) LISTS